 Getting to Himeji Castle

 Most visitors to Himeji castle will make their way from the major cities in the nearby Kansai area; Kyoto, Osaka or Kobe.
 We travelled from Kyoto for the day which only took 45 minutes thanks to the technological wonders of the Japanese bullet trains and the cost savings of the JR Pass which had already more than paid for itself.
-If you don’t have the JR pass you might choose a slightly slower local train at a substantial cost savings.
+If you don’t have the JR pass you might choose a slightly slower local train at a substantial cost saving.

 As you exit the station you follow the main road, and likely a steady stream of people directly to the castle.
 It’s a flat and easy 10-15 minute walk but there is a loop bus you can use if you need it.

 There’s no way to miss the stunning castle looming up in front of you and on the day we visited this beautiful bride was being photographed in her traditional wedding kimono.

 The origin of the castle dates back to 1333 when a fort was constructed on the site by Norimura Akamatsu who ruled the Himeji district at that time.
 The fort was converted into a three-story castle with over 30 turrets in 1581 by Hideyoshi Toyotomi after Emperor Nobunaga Oda took control of the area in 1577.
 Then in 1601 when Toyotomi was defeated by Ieyasu Tokugawa in the battle of Sekigahara, control of the castle was passed to Ikeda Terumasa in recognition of his support.
 Ieyasu spent nine years constructing additions to the castle which resulted in its current form with the 5 story tenshu and triple moat.